Skip to primary navigation Skip to content Skip to footer

 a large ship in the water

-Iconic Whitsunday Adventures is aiming to be carbon neutral well before the Australian Governments 2050 commitments.
+Iconic Whitsunday Adventures is carbon conscious, and aiming to be carbon neutral well before the Australian Governments 2050 commitments.
 While technology is developing we are using carbon offsetting to mitigate some of our unavoidable emissions.

-Passengers on our tours will soon be able to opt to offset their trip, just like the airlines, to ensure 100% that their tour is carbon netural and know that they are doing their bit to reduce their contribution to climate change and safeguard the reef.
+Passengers on our tours will soon be able to opt to offset their trip, just like the airlines, to ensure 100% that their tour is carbon neutral and know that they are doing their bit to reduce their contribution to climate change and safeguard the Great Barrier Reef.
 Watch this space!

 Contribute to science while on board

-We encourage all our boat guests to take photos and upload their sightings to the Eye on the Reef ap.
-Download the app before your trip and help us build our database of Marine life of the Whitsundays.
+We encourage all our boat guests to take photos and upload their sightings to the Eye on the Reef app.
+Download the app before your trip and help us build our database of marine life of the Whitsundays.

 Going on a bus tour?
 Download the iNaturalist app before your tour and add any sightings to the app to contribute to our database of wildlife in the Whitsundays.